 How to Store Leftover Giblet Gravy

-Store those leftovers within two hours of removing from heat.
+Store leftovers within two hours of removing them from heat.
 Transfer to containers and tightly cover.
 If headed for the freezer, leave an inch of headspace for expansion.

 If you’re making ahead, cool the gravy rapidly before putting it away.
-Food safety experts recommend placing directly into the refrigerator or cooling in an ice water bath if you’re uncomfortable with that approach.
+Food safety experts recommend placing directly into the refrigerator or cooling it in an ice water bath.

 - giblets from one turkey (including neck, liver, gizard, heart)